June 20, 2018

 Dear Attorney General Sessions and Secretary Nielsen,

-On behalf of the 26 undersigned national Jewish organizations and institutions, we write to express our strong opposition to the recently expanded “zero-tolerance” policy that includes separating children from their migrant parents when they cross the border.
+On behalf of the 55 undersigned national and 291 state and local Jewish organizations and institutions, we write to express our strong opposition to the recently expanded “zero-tolerance” policy that includes separating children from their migrant parents when they cross the border.
 This policy undermines the values of our nation and jeopardizes the safety and well-being of thousands of people.

 As Jews, we understand the plight of being an immigrant fleeing violence and oppression.
 We believe that the United States is a nation of immigrants and how we treat the stranger reflects on the moral values and ideals of this nation.